 - any equipment which might be used for internal repression

 This embargo covers the export of these items from the UK.
 It is implemented through the Export Control Order 2008.
-All export and trade licence applications for mainland China and Hong Kong as elsewhere will be assessed on a case-by-case basis against the UK Strategic Export Licensing Criteria and we will not issue a licence where to do so would be inconsistent with the Criteria.
+All export and trade licence applications for mainland China, Macao, and Hong Kong as elsewhere will be assessed on a case-by-case basis against the UK Strategic Export Licensing Criteria.
+We will not issue a licence where to do so would be inconsistent with the Criteria.

 Military items transiting the UK are still regarded as being exported when they leave the country and are therefore subject to control.
 Article 17 of the Export Control Order 2008 includes a transit and transhipment exception meaning that in many situations a licence is not required.
-This exception does not apply to goods destined for mainland China, meaning that a licence is required to transit military goods through the UK or to tranship them in the UK with a view to re-exportation to mainland China.
+This exception does not apply to goods destined for mainland China or Macao, meaning that a licence is required to transit military goods through the UK or to tranship them in the UK with a view to re-exportation to mainland China or Macao.

 A licence is also required to transit ‘Category B’ goods through the UK or to tranship them in the UK with a view to re-exportation to Hong Kong (as specified in Schedule 4 Part 4 of the Export Control Order 2008).
 Category B of the controls comprises small arms and light weapons, unmanned aerial vehicles (UAVs), long-range missiles and man portable air-defence systems.